u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/payment_providers.rst

      optionally be refunded too.
 These providers have the value **Full and partial** in the :ref:`table above <payment_providers/online_providers>`.
 The providers that only support refunding the full amount have the value **Full only**.
-   - Odoo does not support this feature for all payment providers but some allow to refund payments from their website interface.
+   - Thrive Bureau ERP does not support this feature for all payment providers but some allow to refund payments from their website interface.

 .. _payment_providers/features/express_checkout: